pg-spot-ops/pg-spot-operator/README.md

 # Local non-cloud development

-For Postgres setup testing, plus manifest handling etc, one can get by with local Virtualbox / Vagrant VMs, by using according flags
+For Postgres setup testing, manifest handling etc, one can get by with local Virtualbox / Vagrant VMs, by using according flags:

 ```bash
 git clone git@github.com:pg-spot-ops/pg-spot-operator.git